ellysh/l2bot/README.txt

 To start L2Bot work perform next actions:

-1. Launch your Lineage 2 client in window mode (press Alt+Enter to do it) and start game with your character.
+1. Launch your Lineage client in window mode (press Alt+Enter to do it) and start game with your character.
-2. Manually resize Lineage 2 client window to full screen with mouse
+2. Manually resize Lineage client window to full screen with mouse
 3. Login by your cahracter
 4. Start one of scripts from the 'run' directory
 5. Switch focus to the Linegae 2 client window for input receiving
-6. Press Alt+F2 to grab Lineage 2 client window
-7. Press Alt+F3 to start bot
+6. Press Alt+F2 to start bot
-8. To interrupt bot work press Alt+F1
+7. To interrupt bot work press Alt+F1

 FISHING BOT
 -----------

 Fishing bot is implemented in fishing.au3 script file from 'run' directory.

+You must use the configurator_fishing.au3 script from 'run' directory to setup the fishing bot interface file (interface_fishing.au3).

-Open the fishing.au3 file in text editor and specify values of the next variables: kFishingWindowPos - coordinates of the "Fishing" window kFishingColor1, kFishingColor2 - colors of the couple pixels of "Fishing" window to detect the window existance kFishHealthPos - coordinates of the fish's health bar kFishHealthColor - color of the fish's full health bar (by default blue) kFishingKey - hotkey of the "Fishing" skill (by default F1) kSkillPumpKey - hotkey of the "Pumping" skill (by default F2) kSkillReelKey - hotkey of the "Reeling" skill (by default F3)
+These parameters are specified in the interface.au3 file: kFishingWindowLeft - this is left-up point of the "Fishing" window kFishingWindowRight - this is right-bottom point of the "Fishing" window kFishingColor1, kFishingColor2 - these are colors of the two random pixels in the "Fishing" window kFishHealthLeft - this is left-up point of the fish's HP bar kFishHealthRight - this is right-bottom point of the fish's HP bar kFishHealthColor - color of the fish's full HP bar (by default blue)

+These hotkeys are specified in the fishing.au3 file in the 'run' directory: kFishingKey - hotkey of the "Fishing" skill (by default F1) kSkillPumpKey - hotkey of the "Pumping" skill (by default F2) kSkillReelKey - hotkey of the "Reeling" skill (by default F3)